mirtazills/starterkit/docs/tutorials/users/compilazionemetadati/index.rst

 `EDI metadata editor <http://edidemo.get-it.it/>`_ allows this operations and it is integrated in the GET-IT software suite but it could be used also as a stand alone tool.

 •	To create metadata for layers and maps (traditional spatial data) click here.
-•	To create metadata for sensors observations click here.
+•	To create metadata for sensor observations click here.
-•	To create metadata for sensors click here.
+•	To create sensor metadata click `here <http://getit.readthedocs.io/en/latest/tutorials/users/managing_observations/sensors_metadata.html>`_.